sensu/sensu-docs-legacy/source/docs/0.16/enterprise_contact_routing.md

 }
 ~~~

-You may also configured multiple contacts for a check, using the
+You may also configure multiple contacts for a check, using the
 configuration key `contacts`, providing an array of contacts.

 ~~~ json